hindu-comm/mail_stream_advaita-l/2017/05/Sri_Dakshinamurthy_S/89__Praveen_R._Bhat.md

 +++
 [Archive link](https://lists.advaita-vedanta.org/archives/advaita-l/2017-May/045171.html)

-​Namaste Chandramouliji,
+Namaste Chandramouliji,
-​

 On Wed, May 17, 2017 at 7:42 PM, H S Chandramouli <hschandramouli at gmail.com>
 wrote:

 >  Reg  << Would anyone know if these Swamijis talk of DSV/ EJV anywhere
-> ​in any of their talks in explaining Srishti prakriya of any work?>>,
+> in any of their talks in explaining Srishti prakriya of any work?>>,
 >
 You can refer to the ongoing talks on Vichara Sagara by Swami
 > Paramarthananda.
 In the earlier part of the talks he mentioned that the